justin4ai/opencv-with-deeplearning/CHAPTER7/Canny Edge/README.md

 Point A is on the edge ( in vertical direction).
 Gradient direction is normal to the edge.
 Point B and C are in gradient directions.
 So point A is checked with point B and C to see if it forms a local maximum.
 If so, it is considered for next stage, otherwise, it is suppressed ( put to zero).

-In short, the result you get is a binary image with "thin edges" (like the figure on the right).
+<u>In short, the result you get is a binary image with "thin edges" (like the figure on the right)</u>.
 (Best description in [this link](https://www.youtube.com/watch?v=7mEiTU-XgCo&feature=youtu.be) (1:02:02))